TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module_1a_Python_Basics.md

 ---

 ## Summary
-Below is the summary of the content covered in the Kaggle tutorials.
-Relevant cheatsheets from [Python Crash Course 2nd Edition](https://ehmatthes.github.io/pcc_2e/cheat_sheets/cheat_sheets/) is also provided (Credit goes to the author [Eric Matthes](https://ehmatthes.github.io/))
+Below is the summary of the content covered in the [Kaggle](https://www.kaggle.com/learn/python) tutorials.
+Relevant Cheatsheets from [Python Crash Course 2nd Edition](https://ehmatthes.github.io/pcc_2e/cheat_sheets/cheat_sheets/) is also provided (Credit goes to the author [Eric Matthes](https://ehmatthes.github.io/))

 ---